cheungbx/ESP8266_spi_micropython_games/README.md

 # with SPI OLED display SSD1306
 #
 # list of games
+# menus.py - menu system that should be called by main.py to be the first program running when boot up.
+#            this will be the launcher for other games.
 # btntests.py - button , paddle and beeper testing tool
 # invaders.py - space invaders
 # snakes.py - snakes biting apple game